dqops/dqo/docs/examples/data-validity/percentage-of-negative-values.md

     Review the results which should be similar to the one below.

     The actual value in this example is 48, which is above the maximum threshold level set in the warning (45.0%).
-    The check gives a warning result (notice the yellow square on the left of the name of the check).
+    The check gives a warning result (notice the yellow square to the left of the check name).

     ![Negative-percent check results](https://dqops.com/docs/images/examples/daily-negative-percent-checks-results.png)